 Buying Damaged Motorcycles at Motorcycle Salvage Auctions

 You can find a number of different types of auctions including police, government, and other public auctions.
 However, dealer-only auctions are usually the cheapest by far.
 You will need to work with a third party dealer so you can access the auction inventory and bid.
 These proxy bidding companies buy the vehicle on your behalf from the auction clearinghouses.
-You can set your maximum bid amount, and then they will take care of the bidding so you do not have to worry about it.
+You can set your maximum current bid amount, and then they will take care of the bidding so you do not have to worry about it.

 When looking for a salvage motorcycle, you need to take your time.
 You need to be certain that the cost of repairing the damage will not be too high.
 Since you are buying salvage title motorcycles for sale online, you need to take several precautions.